 Jeff published 'Green is Good' (ABC Books) in 2008 and is a regular and highly respected media commentator.

 Saul Deane - Urban Sustainability Campaigner

 With degrees in architecture and law, Saul's legal and architectural practice experience crosses the spatial, representational and governance dimensions involved in Urban Sustainability.
 He also lectures in Communications, and has taught in Landscape and Architecture at UTS and UNSW.
 His PhD research in the 'mechanics of public foreshore dispossession within Sydney', has allowed him to develop his interest in natural and early Australian history.
 Saul's campaign focus is on Sydney’s Koalas and Green Spaces.

 Mark is a former urban planner who also has a Masters in International Law and a PhD in the humanities.
 He has been TEC’s Energy Market Advocate since 2012.
 His achievements include project managing three iterations of the Green Electricity Guide (with Greenpeace), and being a proponent in four requests to change the National Electricity Rules — three more than from any other small consumer group — to improve environmental outcomes.
 He is passionate about the role of distributed energy resources like solar, batteries and demand response, especially in making the energy system resilient to the accelerating impacts of climate change.

 Lisa Wriley – Community Campaigner

-Where would we be without Jenn?
-She keeps us all on track, running the office with meticulous care, guarding the recycling bins from error and thoughtlessness, organising our data bases, connecting with donors and supporters, sorting mail, making sure TEC runs smoothly so our campaigns do too.
-Jenn has been with us for 5 years, multitasking and multiskilled.
+Jenn keeps us all on track, managing the office with meticulous care and efficiency, organising our databases, connecting with donors and supporters, making sure TEC runs smoothly so our campaigns do too.
+She has been with us for over 10 years, multitasking and multiskilled.
 We really couldn’t get by without her.